BEST Homemade Vegan Mayonnaise

 Ways to use vegan mayonnaise

 Vegan mayonnaise isn’t just for sandwiches and wraps!
-I use it to make broccoli salad, mashed potatoes, and potato salad as well as these recipes.
+I use it to make healthy broccoli salad, vegan mashed potatoes, and dairy-free potato salad.
+It is even a main ingredient in many of my sauces like this chipotle vegan ranch dressing.

 If you try this recipe, please let us know how you like it by rating it and leaving a comment.
 We love to hear from you!